LANDFIRE: Versions and update schedule

 Currently, LANDFIRE has delivered five data versions representing four distinct time periods available for public download on the Program website.
 LF1.0.5 provides data circa 2001.
 Updates from 2001-2008 were identified and incorporated into LF1.0.5 to create LF1.1.0 representing conditions in 2008.
-Landscape changes from 2008 – 2010 were mapped and incorporated to create LF1.2.0 (2010) and LF1.3.0 (2012) respectively.
+Landscape changes from 2008 to 2010 were mapped and incorporated to create LF1.2.0 (2010) and LF1.3.0 (2012) respectively.
 Most recently, the LANDFIRE Program delivered another updated data set (1.4.0) The latest versions may be downloaded, with older versions available upon request.
 The LANDFIRE Program is currently recreating most products, called LANDFIRE Remap, which will represent landscape conditions at the end of 2016.
 Products will be released incrementally with completion in the Continental US expected in early 2020.
 Alaska, Hawai’i and Island Territories releases follow later that year.

 Review and Update

 The LANDFIRE Program encourages and welcomes feedback on any product of the Program at any time from any organization or individual.
 Formal review requests are distributed occasionally.
 For example, LANDFIRE announces "Data Calls" frequently.
 In 2017, LANDFIRE requested new imagery and new vegetation/fuel plot data to reflect contemporary conditions, so that geospatial landscape data are as reflective of on the ground conditions as possible, with the primary focus on collecting polygon disturbance and treatment activities.
 Also, between 2016-2018 The Nature Conservancy’s LANDFIRE Team conducted a formal, Program-wide review of BpS Models and Descriptions, and the LANDFIRE Program has created a web environment that allows users to provide direct feedback on Fire Behavior Fuel Model (FBFM) products.
-To be included in the FBFM review process, or receive an invitation to formally participate in any LANDFIRE review activities, send request via LANDFIRE website contact page.